 Self-driving cars use real-time object identification and tracking to gather information about what's happening around a car and route the car accordingly.

 Photos or images captured by other medical devices can be analyzed to provide to help doctors identify problems and make diagnoses more quickly and accurately.

 Object detection and tracking is used for play and strategy analysis.

 Computer vision can monitor manufacturing machinery for maintenance purposes.
 It can also be used to monitor product quality and packaging on a production line.

 The system identifies people or objects, such as cars, in a space and tracks their movement within that space.

 Computer vision can be applied to identify individuals.

 Browse Azure computer vision solutions

-Discover Azure Cognitive Services—a comprehensive family of AI services and cognitive APIs that make it easier to build intelligent apps with computer vision capabilities.
+Discover Azure AI Services—a comprehensive family of AI services and cognitive APIs that make it easier to build intelligent apps with computer vision capabilities.

 Explore computer vision in Azure